-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY businesses take "commercially reasonable efforts" to correct the inaccurate personal information, taking into account the nature of the personal information and the purposes of the processing of the personal information; (2) providing that a business may deny a consumer's request to correct if the business determines that correction is not required; (3) stating that the "'nature of the personal information and the purposes of the processing of the personal information' includes whether the information is or was factual"; (4) clarifying the scope of the request to correct necessarily excludes inferences, probabilistic data, and marketing-related information generally; and/or (5) aligning the standard with other data protection laws, such as the GDPR (referring to GDPR, Art.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY efforts" to correct the inaccurate personal information, taking into account the nature of the personal information and the purposes of the processing of the personal information; (2) providing that a business may deny a consumer's request to correct if the business determines that correction is not required; (3) stating that the "'nature of the personal information and the purposes of the processing of the personal information' includes whether the information is or was factual"; (4) clarifying the scope of the request to correct necessarily excludes inferences, probabilistic data, and marketing-related information generally; and/or (5) aligning the standard with other data-protection laws, such as the GDPR (referring to the GDPR, Art.
 5(1)(d)).
-Comment claims that the "totality of the circumstances" standard and its related provisions in § 7023(b) would burden businesses' legal departments. and businesses' interests, consistent with the intent and purpose of the CCPA, including providing consumers with control over their personal information, strengthening consumer privacy while giving attention to the impact on business, and providing businesses and consumers with clear guidance about their responsibilities and rights.
+Comment claims that the "totality of the circumstances" standard and its related provisions in § 7023(b) would burden businesses' legal departments. the CCPA, including providing consumers with control over their personal information, strengthening consumer privacy while giving attention to the impact on business, and providing businesses and consumers with clear guidance about their responsibilities and rights.
 See Prop.
 24, as approved by voters, Gen. Elec.
 (Nov.
 3, 2020), §§ 3(A)(2) and (3), 3(B)(4), (C)(1) and (2).
 For the reasons set forth in the ISOR, the Agency determined that § 7023(b)'s totality of the circumstances standard affords businesses flexibility to evaluate the nature of contested information, its use and source, and its impact on the consumer when determining how to appropriately respond to a request to correct.
 See ISOR, pp. 27-28.
-Regarding comment's recommendations to (1) permit a business to deny a consumer's request to correct if the business determines that correction is not required, and (2) include factuality in "the nature of the personal information and the purposes of the processing," they are inconsistent with the language, structure, and intent of the regulation.
-Subsection 7023(b) already permits businesses to "deny a consumer's request to correct if the business determines that the contested personal information is more likely than not accurate based on the totality of the circumstances," and § 7023(b)(1) explains that the totality of the circumstances," and § 7023(b)(1) explains that the totality of the coreas already includes looking at "the nature of the information at issue (e.g. , whether it is objective, subjective, unstructured, sensitive, etc.).
-Regarding comment's recommendation to exclude inferences, probabilistic data, and marketing-related information, the comment proposes an interpretation of the CCPA that is inconsistent with the language, structure, and intent of the CCPA.
-The CCPA gives consumers the right to request that a business correct inaccurate personal information that it maintains about the consumer, and the CCPA defines "pe W78-14 0860-0861
+Regarding comments' recommendations to (1) permit a business to deny a consumer's request to correct if the business determines that correction is not required, and (2) include factuality in "the nature of the personal information and the purposes of the processing," they are inconsistent with the language, structure, and intent of the regulation.
+Subsection 7023(b) already permits businesses to "deny a consumer's request to correct if the business determines that the contested personal information is more likely than not accurate based on the totality of the circumstances," and § 7023(b)(1) explains that the totality of circumstances already includes looking at "the nature of the information at issue (e.g., whether it is objective, subjective, unstructured, sensitive, etc.).
+Regarding comments' recommendation to exclude inferences, probabilistic data, and marketing-related information, the comments propose an interpretation of the CCPA that is inconsistent with the language, structure, and intent of the CCPA.
+The CCPA gives consumers the right to request that a business correct inaccurate personal information that it maintains about the consumer, and the CCPA defines "personal information" to include inferences, as well as any other information that identifies, relates to, describes, is reasonably capable of